syniol/golang-oauth-password-grant/README.md

 # OAuth Password Grant Type in Golang
-Implementation of standard Oauth V2 for Password Grant type.
+Implementation of standard Oauth V2 for Password Grant type in Golang and its native HTTP server.

 ## Clients API